SolidBlock-cn/extshape/with_blockus/UpdateLog-en.md

     - Now resin bricks can be cut into blocks related to herringbone resin bricks and large resin bricks.
     - Now stone can be cut into blocks related to stone tiles.
     - Now tuff, polished tuff, tuff bricks can be cut into blocks related to tuff tiles.
+- Added some stone pressure plates and buttons to `#extshape:stone_pressure_plates` and `#minecraft:stone_buttons` block and item tags.
+- Fixed the issue of missing texture of glazed terracotta pillar blocks in 26.2.

 > Note: In some early Minecraft versions, the block tags and stonecutting recipes of Blockus mod may differ from what is described here, and the mod will be adjusted to match Blockus mod.